-When travelling on behalf of the Council of Europe, members are covered in respect of risks specifically related to such travel by insurance taken out by the Organisation on their behalf.
-They are nevertheless obliged in the first instance to exhaust all possibilities of payment of benefits due to them under the scheme to which they are affiliated in their own country in respect of illness and accident occurring during the journey and/or the meeting.
+When travelling on behalf of the Council of Europe, the Commissioner is covered in respect of risks specifically related to such travel by insurance taken out by the Organisation on his or her behalf.
+He or she is nevertheless obliged in the first instance to exhaust all possibilities of payment of benefits due to him or her under the scheme to which they are affiliated in his or her own country in respect of illness and accident occurring during the journey and/or the meeting.

-The expenses referred to above shall be refunded upon submission of a claim certified true and correct by the member, to which all vouchers required by the rules must be appended.
+The expenses referred to above shall be refunded upon submission of a claim certified true and correct by the Commissioner, to which all vouchers required by the rules must be appended.